 Drug forms and strengths

 Auvelity comes as an extended-release oral tablet.
 This means the tablet is long-acting and releases the drug slowly into your body over time.

 Auvelity comes in one strength: 45 milligrams (mg) dextromethorphan/105 mg bupropion.

 Dosage for major depressive disorder

-The usual starting dosage of Auvelity for major depressive disorder (MDD) is one tablet once per day.
+The usual starting dosage of Auvelity for major depressive disorder is one tablet once per day in the morning.
 After 3 days, your doctor may increase your dosage to one tablet twice per day.
 You’ll take each dose at least 8 hours apart.